Metaswitch/sprout/docs/Mangelwurzel.md

 # Mangelwurzel

-Mangelwurzel is a sproutlet that is built with sprout and is invoked and configured as an application server.
-Its function is to mangle various fields on SIP requests it receives and unmangle them on responses, without affecting call service.
+Mangelwurzel is a Sproutlet that is built with sprout and is invoked and configured as an application server.
+Its function is to mangle various fields on SIP requests and unmangle them on responses, and then forward the messages on.
+It doesn't affect call service.
 It is used for testing purposes.

 ## Installation